How to Generate Leads in B2B Marketing with Cision’s David Cardiel

 What is lead generation?

-In short, lead generation is how you attract and convert customers who have shown interest in your service.
+In short, content marketing is how you attract and convert customers who have shown interest in your service.

 Lead generation is not about buying email lists and spamming people, although a lot of people think it is.